 In fact, motorists passing through Martinsville on the new I-69 may find themselves in more frequent contact with semi-truck drivers.
 Unfortunately, this means that private motorists have to rely on a semi-truck driver’s diligence if they want to avoid an accident in the Martinsville area.

 A truck driver’s negligence can see accident survivors contend with long-lasting, if not lifelong, injuries and financial distress.
-The good news, however, is that Indiana personal injury lawyers with Vaughan & Vaughan can help survivors like you facilitate an easier recovery.
+The good news, however, is that Martinsville personal injury lawyer with Vaughan & Vaughan can help survivors like you facilitate an easier recovery.
 You can specifically work with the truck accident attorneys in Martinsville to take your losses to court.

 Recovering from a Martinsville Truck Accident